ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 ## Conclusion

 We gave an overview of the `Set` module in OCaml by creating a `StringSet` module using the `Set.Make` functor.
-Further, we looked at how to create sets based on a custom compare function.
-For more information, refer to [Set in the Standard Library documentation](https://ocaml.org/api/Set.Make.html)
+Further, we looked at how to create sets based on a custom comparison function.
+For more information, refer to [Set](https://ocaml.org/api/Set.Make.html) in the Standard Library documentation.